Eduard de Stoeckl

-Personal life
+Early life

-He was son of Andreas von Stoeckl, Austrian diplomat in Constantinople, and Maria Pisani, daughter of Nicolas Pisani, Russian dragoman in Constantinople.
+Eduard was born in 1804 in Constantinople, Ottoman Empire, where his father, Andreas von Stoeckl, was serving as an Austrian diplomat.
+His mother was Maria Pisani (daughter of Nicolas Pisani, Russian dragoman in Constantinople).

 Career

-In 1850 he became chargé d'affaires of the Russian embassy in Washington, and in 1854 held the post of minister, vacant after death of Aleksandr Bodisko.
-Like his predecessor, Stoeckl married an American woman, Elisa Howard.
+From 1844 to 1854, he served as secretary of the Russian Legation at Washington and, from 1849 to 1851, chargé d'affaires of the Russian embassy in Washington, and in 1854 held the post of minister, vacant after death of Aleksandr Bodisko.

-Stoeckl established close friendly relations with many American officials and politicians, including the senator and the future Secretary of State William H. Seward, with whom he would later negotiate the Alaska purchase.
+Stoeckl established close friendly relations with many American officials and politicians, including the senator and the future Secretary of State William H. Seward, with whom he would later negotiate the Alaska Purchase.

 Stoeckl advocated the sale of Alaska (then known as Russian America) to the United States, asserting that this would prevent the United Kingdom from seizing the territory in case of war between the two countries and would allow Russia to concentrate its resources on Eastern Siberia, particularly the Amur River area.
 He also insisted that by doing so, Russia would avoid any future conflict with the United States, viewing further U.S. expansion in North America as inevitable.

-Later life

 Stoeckl signed the Alaska Treaty in March 1867.
 For successfully carrying out the negotiation, Tsar Alexander II rewarded him with US$25,000 and an annual pension of $6,000.

-Due to declining health, Stoeckl resigned in 1869.
-He spent the final years of his life in France and died in Paris on January 26, 1892.
+Due to declining health, Stoeckl resigned in 1869 and was made a Knight of the Order of the White Eagle on 20 April 1869.
+During the Franco-Prussian War of 1870, they came to London and lived in the Claridge Hotel on Brook Street, London.
+He spent the final years of his life in France at 59 Boulevard Malesherbes, Paris where he died in 1892.

+Personal life

+Like his predecessor as Minister to the United States, Stoeckl married an American woman, Eliza Wetmore Howard (1826–1913), a daughter of lawyer John Howard and Mary Stoddard (née Dwight) Howard of Springfield, Massachusetts, on 2 January 1856.
+Together, they were the parents of: